 If they have sent you a text to break up with you, it means they want to depart from you and do not wish to talk to you.
-There is no point speaking with someone who does not have the guts to talk to you.
+It may be best to cease communication and disassociate with someone who does not have the guts to talk to you.
 Use their mode of communication to let them know your thoughts.
 Also, if you call them, chances are you might break down or get angry and react in a way you would not want to.

 6. Do not plead with them

-If someone sends you a breakup text, it means the decision isn’t sudden and that they have thought through it before pressing the send button.
+If someone sends you a breakup text, it means the decision to leave you isn’t sudden and that they have thought it through before pressing the send button.
 Requesting and pleading with them to change their mind will not help.
 Instead, it would make you look helpless and desperate, which might make them even more sure of their decision.
 Sometimes the best thing to do is to walk away and give yourself time to heal and move on.

 7. Talk to a friend

 When all is said and done, if you feel like you cannot cope with it alone, reach out to a friend and talk to them about it.
 Vent it out to them.
 Be in the company of people you love and trust at this moment.
 Yes, it might be painful for you, but there is no need to show it to your now ex-partner.
 It’s the time to cut off ties, disengage, and heal on your own or with the help of people who wish to be there for you.

 How To Breakup With Someone Over Text?